 In 1991 Caesar wrote me a letter, telling me he was coming to Minnesota in order to do research for his book Jimi Hendrix, Electric Gypsy.
 He asked if I could help him run down some Hendrix connections.
 Finding Buzzy Linhart and Tony Glover was easy.
 It was almost impossible to to carry out Caesar’s request to “find Hendrix’s daughter.”
 I found her, but her mother was adamant that she not speak with Caesar, or anyone, for that matter.

 Since there seemed to be an interesting web of Joe Boyd / Hendrix / Minneapolis connections I thought it might be nice to take a run at Hendrix’s “Villanova Junction” for the Cedar Cultural Center event.
-It went pretty well so I recorded a version on 12-string guitar to include on “Natural Causes”, the upcoming (at that time) CD for ECM.
-However, it didn’t really fit with the rest of the music on the album, so I didn’t include it.

 In 2009 I did some traveling in Tibet with a group of four Italian mountaineers.
 We circumambulated Kailash and explored the Guge Kingdom, among other places.
 At Everest Base Camp we met a Canadian photographer named Michael LaFortune who was on a three-year trip around the globe.

-Back in Lhasa I got an email from Nick Lethert.
-Nick told me that the brilliant guitarist (and my friend) Dean Magraw was quite sick.
+On returning to Lhasa I got an email from Nick Lethert.
+Nick told me that the influential, brilliant guitarist (and my friend) Dean Magraw was quite sick.
 Nick wrote that he was going to set up a site to help cover Dean’s medical expenses, and asked me if I could contribute something.
 A couple of days later I found Michael in Lhasa, we had dinner, and I asked him if he could film me miming “Villanova Junction” on a travel guitar I’d picked up in Shanghai.
 We set up in front of the Potala Palace the next morning and did some filming.

 After about 10 minutes of filming a crowd began to gather (“...who is this guy, and why are they making a music video?”)
 We decamped to the roof of Michael’s hotel (the Potala Palace still in the background) and finished there.